-In the late 60’s, and into the 70’s Holden continued to act on screen often in more supporting roles than lead.
+In the late 1960’s, and into the 1970’s, William Holden continued to act on screen often in more supporting roles than lead ones.
 I especially like his performances in two later dramatic films Network and Breezy.
 I think it is such a shame that we lost him when he did.
 I have no doubt he would have continued turning in fine performances for many more years.
 I think he could have easily settled into a very successful career of supporting/character actor in his later years.

 Charming, handsome, smooth and having the gift of making everything he did appear effortless about sums up William Holden in a nutshell.
 Born on April 17th, 1918, in Illinois, he would go on to become one of the most popular stars of the 1950’s and beyond.

-Yes, of course you’ll be excited if you come across someone you’re a fan of, but I really don’t agree with approaching them other than at events like backstage signings or film premieres.
+Yes of course you’ll be excited if you come across someone you’re a fan of, but I really don’t agree with approaching them unless it is at events like backstage signings or film premieres.
 They are people with lives just like us and they deserve their privacy and space too.
 This episode shows us how we’d feel if the tables were turned.

 I’d like to talk now about two of my all time favourite William Holden performances.